 For four decades, we have seen tax cuts for the rich fail to live up to their promises.
 At the same time, we have seen massive spikes in income inequality and public debt.
 I am not suggesting that taxing the rich will be a cure-all for society’s ills.
 What is true, however, is that undoing tax cuts for the rich will both fund our government and provide resources for the working class.
 We need to acknowledge that trickle-down economics has crashed.
 It’s time for a new policy: make the rich pay their fair share.

-Kevin Sciackitano is a first-year Economics major in the College of Arts and Sciences.
-He is currently the Deputy Editor for Economics of the Agora.
+Katharine Sciackitano is a first-year Economics major in the College of Arts and Sciences.
+She is currently the Deputy Editor for Economics of the Agora.

 Photo courtesy Joyce N. Boghosian, Creative Commons